 What is Throughput Time?

-Because the speed of materials and assembly as it passes through various manufacturing stages is what all other aspects of business are based on, throughput time is critical to understanding how materials, labor, capital investment and other costs are measured.
+Because the speed of materials and assembly as they pass through various manufacturing stages is what all other aspects of business are based on, throughput time is critical to understanding how materials, labor, capital investment, and other costs are measured.

 It is also a key aspect to supply chain planning, forecasting, capacity planning and scheduling.